 “The day that I cease to be nervous before going on stage, I will retire,” she said.
 “Because at that point music will have become mechanical.”

-Born in 1940 in Talaigua Nuevo, a village on the Magdalena River about 100 miles southeast of Cartagena, Totó, a fifth-generation musician, grew up surrounded by the musical traditions of “la costa.”
+Born in 1940 in Talaigua Nuevo, a village on the Magdalena River some 120 miles southeast of Cartagena, Totó, a fifth-generation musician, grew up surrounded by the musical traditions of “la costa.”

 Her father was a shoemaker and a drummer.
 Her mother sang, danced, and played the mandola.
 From a very young age, she learned to sing and dance — earning a nickname, Totó, that has stuck throughout her life.

-“Totó means big heart but small in stature,” Totó said, laughing.
+“Totó means big heart but small in stature,” she says laughing.
 “People have always called me that, and that has never changed.
 And it never will change.”

 She was six years old when she first performed on stage.
 “My mother would put on plays,” Totó said.
 “At the end of the school year she put on a performance and taught me a song and I sang it.”